yt-dlp/yt-dlp/README.md

                                     playlist of size 15 will download the videos at index 1,2,3,7,11,13,15
-    --min-filesize SIZE             Do not download any videos smaller than SIZE.
-E.g. 50k or 44.6M
+    --min-filesize SIZE             Do not download any videos smaller than SIZE, e.g. 50k or 44.6M
-    --max-filesize SIZE             Do not download any videos larger than SIZE.
-                                    E.g. 50k or 44.6M
+    --max-filesize SIZE             Do not download any videos larger than SIZE, e.g. 50k or 44.6M
     --date DATE                     Download only videos uploaded on this date.
                                     The date can be "YYYYMMDD" or in the format [now|today|yesterday][-N[day|week|month|year]].